SharePoint/sp-dev-docs/docs/general-development/user-segmentation-in-sharepoint.md

 ## Create a custom web part for user segmentation
 <a name="SP15_Create_a_custom_web_part_user_segmentation"> </a>

-In Visual Studio 2012, create a custom web part by using the Visual Web Parts template from the SharePoint category.
+In Visual Studio 2012, create a custom web part by using the Visual web parts template from the SharePoint category.
 Your custom web part must inherit from the  [ContentBySearchWebPart](https://msdn.microsoft.com/en-us/library/office/microsoft.office.server.search.webcontrols.contentbysearchwebpart.aspx) object.

 > [!NOTE]
-> This article assumes that you have experience with developing Web Parts in SharePoint.
-For more information on developing Web Parts, refer to  [Building Block: Web Parts](http://msdn.microsoft.com/en-us/library/ee535520%28v=office.14%29.aspx)
+> This article assumes that you have experience with developing web parts in SharePoint.
+For more information on developing web parts, refer to  [Building Block: web parts](http://msdn.microsoft.com/en-us/library/ee535520%28v=office.14%29.aspx)